 Get 1% back on all purchases, up to 3% back!

-This card is actually almost perfect for anyone who has average credit because it gives you a minimum of 1% back on everything you spend and up to 3% on certain categories.
+This card is almost perfect for anyone with average credit because it gives you a minimum of 1% back on everything you spend and up to 3% on certain categories.

 We view it as the top card for GAS PURCHASES because you get a flat 2% back on all gas station purchases.